 In the past, farmers would spread the fertilizer evenly across the entire field.
-But with geospatial technology, producers can analyze the soil data with historical farming practices and determine the right amount of fertilizer to improve the soil nutrient levels for different types of crops.
-On the other side, producers can decrease the amount of fertilizers in certain areas and record how much has been applied to each crop type.
-With collected GIS data, producers can measure the effects of different farm management practices and monitor farm conditions to make more informed decisions.
+But with geospatial technology, producers can now analyze the soil data with historical farming practices and determine the right amount of fertilizer to improve the soil nutrient levels for different types of crops.
+Farmers can also decrease the amount of fertilizers in certain areas and record the quantities for each crop type.
+The soil sampling data allows farmers to make informed decisions by measuring the effects of fertilization and monitoring farm conditions.

-Geospatial technology in precision agriculture offers a powerful set of capabilities that improve farming practices.
-With Data collection app you can record the information on custom form templates and an intuitive interface, suitable for non-GIS users, to precisely mark and locate soil sample points in the field, online or offline.
-Use Map Editor to easily import and sync lab results to review existing historical data.
-With available spatial analyze tools, you can identify the spatial patterns and correlations between soil nutrients, soil types and crop inputs.
+With the Mobile Data Collection app (MDC) you can record soil sampling data on custom form templates suitable even for non-GIS users.
+You can precisely mark and locate soil sample points in the field, online or offline.
+Use the Map Editor to easily import and sync lab results to review existing historical data.
+Also, you can identify the spatial patterns and correlations between soil nutrients, soil types and crop inputs.

-In MDC app, you can create custom forms for different data collection scenarios.
-A form is actually a structured PostGIS database that automatically georeferences the data to the map.
-Users can collect different types of attribute data such as date and time of sample collection, soil types in the predefined select list, nutrient availability, crop characteristics, coordinates and take notes or photos.
+In the MDC app, you can create custom forms for different data collection scenarios.
+An MDC form is a structured PostGIS database that automatically georeferences the data to the map.
+Users can collect various types of attribute data such as date and time of sample collection, soil types in the predefined select list, nutrient availability, crop characteristics, coordinates and take notes or photos.

-Even if you don’t have an internet connection when you’re in the field, you can collect data offline.
-Download the map on your device before you go in the field, collect the data and sync them whenever you want.
+Even if you don’t have an internet connection in the field, you can collect data offline.
+Download the map on your device before you go in the field, collect the data and sync them when you return to the office.

-Sync the lab results with the soil sample locations.
+Sync the lab results with the soil sample locations

-After the soil sample lab results are finished, the CSV data can be imported to Map Editor and joined with the soil sample locations to get a better overview of the soil nutrient levels in different areas of the field.
+After you get the soil sample lab results, you can import CSV data to the Map Editor and then join the data with the soil sample locations to get a better overview of the soil nutrient levels in different areas of the field.

-Spatial selection tool allows you to build spatial queries for the layers on the map.
-You can compare attribute data as well as location data to analyze and identify the patterns in crop production decisions.
-Import raster data such as multispectral orthophoto or NDVI of your field to determine which areas require immediate attention.
+Spatial selection tool allows you to build spatial queries for the map layers.
+You can compare attribute data as well as location data to analyze and identify the patterns in crop production.
+You can also Import raster data such as multispectral orthophoto or NDVI of your field to determine which areas require immediate attention.

-Producers can search, find and review historical sample data by ID number both in mobile or web application.
-Farmers can precisely determine the amounts of resources (fertilizers, pesticides and herbicides) they should use to increase agricultural productivity of their crops.
+You can review historical sample data by ID number both in mobile and web applications.
+Farmers can precisely determine the amounts of resources (fertilizers, pesticides and herbicides) they should use to increase the agricultural productivity of their crops.